wcstrickland/csv_to_sql/README.md

 Revisiting the program allowed me to:
 - Utilize better attribute and method names
 - make proper use of property decorators to create "getters/setters"
-- clean up missmatched use of print(file=) and X.write()
+- clean up mismatched use of print(file=) and X.write()
-- Utilize generators to improve memroy performance
+- Utilize generators to improve memory performance

 This program and its subsequent revisitation improved my knowledge in the following areas:
 - property decoration